Maruti Suzuki: Tie-up with Suzuki

 In 2003, the new Suzuki Grand Vitara XL-7 was introduced while the Zen and the Wagon R were upgraded and redesigned.
 The four millionth Maruti vehicle was built and they entered into a partnership with the State Bank of India.
 Maruti Udyog Ltd. was listed on BSE and NSE after a public issue, which was oversubscribed tenfold.
 In 2004, the Alto became India's best-selling car overtaking the Maruti 800 after nearly two decades.
 The five-seater Versa 5-seater, a new variant, was created while the Esteem was re-launched.
 Maruti Udyog closed the financial year 2003–04 with an annual sale of 472,122 units, the highest ever since the company began operations, and the fiftieth lakh (5 millionth) car rolled out in April 2005.
 The 1.3-litre Suzuki Swift five-door hatchback was introduced in 2005.

-In 2006 Suzuki and Maruti set up another joint venture, "Maruti Suzuki Automobiles India", to build two new manufacturing plants, one for vehicles and one for engines.
+In 2006, Suzuki and Maruti set up another joint venture called Maruti Suzuki Automobiles India to build two new manufacturing plants, one for vehicles and one for engines.
 Cleaner cars were also introduced, with several new models meeting the new Bharat Stage III emission standards.
 In February 2012, Maruti Suzuki sold its ten millionth vehicle in India.
 In July 2014 it had a market share of more than 45%.
 In May 2015, the company produced its fifteen millionth vehicle in India, a Swift Dzire.

 On 25 April 2019, Maruti Suzuki announced that it would phase out production of diesel cars by 1 April 2020, when the Bharat Stage VI emission standards come into effect.
 The new standards would require a significant investment from the company to upgrade its existing diesel engines to comply with the more stringent emission standards.
 Chairman R.C.
 Bhargava stated, "We have taken this decision so that in 2022 we are able to meet the corporate average fuel efficiency (CAFE) norms and a higher share of CNG vehicles will help us comply with the norms.
 I hope the union government's policies will help grow the market for CNG vehicles."
-Diesel cars accounted for about 23 percent of Maruti Suzuki's annual sales.
+At that time, diesel cars accounted for about 23 percent of Maruti Suzuki's annual sales.

-The company plans to launch its first electric car in the second half of 2021, the Maruti Suzuki WagonR Electric, and a test mule of the same has been spotted several times recently.
+The company planned to launch its first electric car in the second half of 2021, the Maruti Suzuki Wagon R Electric, before cancelling its plan.